gohilnihar07/Samsungpdtraining/README.md

 <details> <summary> LAB </summary>
 --> First we will delete all the lines from the .lib with the error stated.
-After deleting the lines ,We will convert .lib file into .db file because we know all the synopsys tool doesn't take file in .lib format, so we will convert by using followinf commands, <br>
+After deleting the lines ,We will convert .lib file into .db file because we know all the Synopsys tool doesn't take file in .lib format, so we will convert by using followinf commands, <br>

 ```ruby
 read_lib <library_name>